shahzaib-climax/Toaster/README.md

 # Toaster
 this project is for testing purpose

-->Step 1.
+> Step 1.
 Add it in your root build.gradle at the end of repositories:

 allprojects {
 		repositories {